tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'Properties that relate Issues to IssiueMethods, Criteria, and dataQualityDimensions.'
+'Properties that relate Issues to IssueMethods, Criteria, and dataQualityDimensions.'

 ********************